When did Barnard start the Zine Collection?

 How Many Zines are there in the Barnard Collection?

-In June 2010 there were nearly 1400 zines in the open stacks, where they can be pored over, photocopied, and we hope not spilled upon by readers.
-We had several hundred more in the archives.
-We currently own more perhaps 4,000 individual issues of zines, but many of them are awaiting processing and so are not yet fully represented in the catalog.
+In June 2015 there are about 4000 zines in the open stacks, where they can be pored over, photocopied, and we hope not spilled upon by readers.
+We had thousands more in the archives.
+We currently own perhaps 7,000 individual issues of zines, but many of them are awaiting processing and so are not yet fully represented in the catalog.
 We collect zines in several categories.

 How Many Zines are by Barnard Students and/or Alumnae?

 A few, but not enough.
 If you want to add your zine to the collection, please contact the zine librarian.
 All zines by Barnard and Columbia women will be accepted.
 We'll even pay for them!
 There is one Barnard compilation zine in the collection, made at a workshop held at the library in Spring, 2006.
 We also have zines created by BC/CU organizations like ClubQ and SEEJ.